 Emails are a great way to stay in contact with your customers.
-They can be the most engaging and cheap marketing activity for small equine businesses if executed correctly.
+They can be the most engaging and cheap marketing activity for small equestrian businesses if executed correctly.
 Think of email marketing as a relatively simple task you can do in-house, that goes directly into your customer’s pockets!

 - One off email blast